MusicPlayerDaemon/MPD/doc/plugins.rst

 proxy
 -----

 Provides access to the database of another :program:`MPD` instance using libmpdclient.
-This is useful when you run mount the music directory via NFS/SMB, and the file server already runs a :program:`MPD` instance.
+This is useful when you mount the music directory via NFS/SMB, and the file server already runs a :program:`MPD` instance.
 Only the file server needs to update the database.

 .. list-table::
    :widths: 20 80